csundayivy/SDEV153/README.md

 Preppy - AI SDLC Companion
 A web application that provides AI-assistance for Software Development Life Cycle (SDLC).

-Create a software features that use AI to generate automated outputs for various stages of SDLC, specifically:
+Create software features that use AI to generate automated outputs for various stages of SDLC, specifically:
 ##Planning
 ##Design
 ##Implementation